Join Our Team

 An applicant would be required to submit the following material only:

-- a short contemporary variation (that could consist of something drawn from repertoire, phrases from classwork or an applicant-created work) that illustrates the applicant’s command of a range of movement different from that demonstrated in the classical variation
+- A short contemporary variation (that could consist of something drawn from repertoire, phrases from classwork or and applicant-created work) that illustrates the applicant’s command of a range of movement different from that demonstrated in the classical variation.

-- 3-5 minutes of centre work that includes adagio, pirouettes, petit and grand allegro, danced in pointe shoes by female applicants
+- 3-5 minutes of center work that includes adagio, pirouettes, petit and grand allegro, danced in pointe shoes by female participants.

-*Video work should ideally not filmed too far away.
-Performance video is acceptable if of good quality and filmed close-up
+- Video work should ideally not be filmed too far away.
+Performance video is acceptable if of good quality and filmed close up.

 What is the RBC Apprentice Programme?

 The National Ballet of Canada offers an Apprentice Programme under the sponsorship of The RBC Foundation.
-This programme is intended for both male and female graduates of professional conservatories who are interested in dancing with the National Ballet.
-The apprenticeship consists of five men and five women and takes place over a 10-month period and allows dancers to continue building their technical skills while adapting to a professional schedule.
+This programme is intended for graduates of professional conservatories who are interested in dancing with the National Ballet.
+The apprenticeship consists of 12 contracts and takes place over approximately 10 months and allows dancers to continue building their technical skills while adapting to a professional schedule.

 All Apprentices take part in YOU dance, an outreach programme offered by the National Ballet.
-This programme involves the preparation and presentation of selected repertory at performances (approximately 20 per year) designed to introduce young people to ballet.
-Performances take place in a theatrical setting and are scheduled so as not conflict with the Apprentices' responsibilities to the main company.
+This programme involves the preparation and presentation of selected repertory at performances or digitally to introduce young people to ballet.

-As members of YOU dance, Apprentices also benefit from classes and rehearsals that focus on the development of the skills appropriate to their position as entry level professionals.
+As members of YOU dance, Apprentices also benefit from classes and rehearsals that focus on the development of the skills appropriate to their position as entry-level professionals.
 As well, they are welcome to approach the members of the artistic staff for career advice and coaching.
 Apprentices receive 50% of a first-year National Ballet Corps de Ballet member salary.
-The National Ballet's Artistic Director Karen Kain and the Artistic Staff team evaluate the Apprentices throughout the year and may invite them to join the National Ballet as a company member at any point within the period of the apprenticeship.
+The National Ballet's Artistic Director Hope Muir and the Artistic Staff evaluate the Apprentices throughout the year and may invite them to join the National Ballet as a company member at any point within the period of the apprenticeship.

 In the event an Apprentice is not to be offered further work with the National Ballet every effort is made to convey this information in a timely fashion.